Johnsheng1/cap-worker/README.md

 ## English

-CAP CAPTCHA is a next-generation CAPTCHA service powered by Cloudflare Workers, utilizing SHA-256 Proof of Work (PoW) algorithms for robust bot protection.
+CAP Worker is a next-generation CAPTCHA service powered by Cloudflare Workers, utilizing SHA-256 Proof of Work (PoW) algorithms for robust bot protection.

 ### 🚀 Features